Honey is a delicious, syrupy sweetener that's loved and enjoyed by many. But is honey safe to share with your dog?

-We all recognize it: the golden, liquid-filled, bear-shaped bottle sitting among other sugars and sweeteners (this varies location by location of course!) at your local grocery store -- yes, we are talking about honey, hunny.
+We all recognize it: the golden, liquid-filled, bear-shaped bottle sitting among other sugars and sweeteners at your local grocery store.
+It's hard to find someone who doesn't like it, but can dogs eat honey?

 Frequently used as a health supplement, honey -- especially raw honey -- touts superb antibacterial properties, among many other health benefits.
-The anti-microbial and anti-fungal properties found in both raw honey and local honey have the power to kill bacteria, and while we no doubt have all used honey to treat a sore throat, honey is said to be able to treat a number of ailments: from stomach ulcers to helping with seasonal allergies -- not to mention honey is rich in antioxidants and all the health benefits that come with that.
+The anti-microbial and anti-fungal properties found in both raw honey and local honey have the power to kill bacteria, and while we no doubt have all used honey to treat a sore throat, honey is said to be able to treat a number of ailments: from stomach ulcers to seasonal allergies.
+Honey is also rich in antioxidants and all the health benefits that come with that.
 Raw honey is even said to lead to better sleep!

 For humans, honey is a great sweet treat with many health benefits.
 But is honey safe to include in your dog's diet?